 The 2014 Prizewinner - Eliza Percival.

 In 2014 the O&LMS Committee introduced a music prize of an engraved pewter salver to be presented as an annual award to a talented young musician.
 The prize was an idea of David Lloyd, the Society's Chairman at that time.
 The salver has been inscribed "Oxted & Limpsfield Music Society Prize for a Young Musician of Promise at Hazelwood School".
-We invite the prizewinners to attend any concert of their choice in order that we can acknowledge their talent and achievements in front of an audience and in the local presss.
+We invite the prizewinners to attend any concert of their choice in order that we can acknowledge their talent and achievements in front of an audience and in the local press.

-We have been given permission to announce short biographies about these remarkable young musicians.
-They were nominated by Hazelwood School's Head of Music and now O&LMS has great pleasure in introducing them to you.
+We have been given permission to announce short biographies about some of these remarkable young musicians.
+They were nominated by Hazelwood School's Head of Music.